 You will be assigned a Post-Tracker.
 Your tracker is like your personal coach, helping you step-by-step with all the aspects of taking over and running your new store.
 As with opening a new Great Harvest bakery cafe, each person signing the Franchise Agreement must complete the Great Harvest University online coursework.

-The remaining training, which is required for the main store operator, includes 15 days of hands-on production training (five days each of Made-To-Order School, Baking Fundamentals School and Bakery Cafe School) and a minimum of five days of seller training in the location being purchased.
-Bakery Cafe School, Baking Fundamentals School, and Made-To-Order School take place in Montana; either in Dillon, at our franchise headquarters, or in Bozeman, at our company-owned store.
+The remaining training, which is required for the main store operator, includes 15 days of hands-on production training (five days each of Baking Fundamentals School, Made-To-Order School, and Bakery Cafe School) and a minimum of five days of seller training in the location being purchased.
+Baking Fundamentals School, Bakery Cafe School, and Made-To-Order School take place in Montana.

 In addition, after the transfer of ownership has taken place, we will send a trainer to spend two to five days with you at your new store.
 Further training and ongoing post-tracking support is also included.